|

 of around 3,000 by 1870.

-north bank of the Mahoning River, east of the viaduct.
-In 1859
+the north bank of the Mahoning River, east of the viaduct.
+In

-James Ward built the Elizabeth Furnace to supply the pig iron
+1859 James Ward built the Elizabeth Furnace to supply the pig

-for his rolling mill.
-It was located on the east side of the Mosquito
+iron for his rolling mill.
+It was located on the east side of

-Creek, about where East Park Avenue crosses the creek.
+the Mosquito Creek, about where East Park Avenue crosses the

-Ward built the house at 503 Brown Street.
-A lot of thought
+Elizabeth Ward built the house at 503 Brown Street.
+A lot

-obviously went into the building of the house.
-The front entrance
+of thought obviously went into the building of the house.
+The

-holds double doors with glass windows which open to allow the
+front entrance holds double doors with glass windows which open

-air to flow into the house and up the stairs which are in the
+to allow the air to flow into the house and up the stairs which

-main hallway.
-This allows for the cooling of the house in the
+are in the main hallway.
+This allows for the cooling of the

 Of course this was before window

-prevent birds from flying inside.
-These were probably made at
+to prevent birds from flying inside.
+These were probably made

-removed some time ago.
-The frosted glass panels were made by Eliza’s
+were removed some time ago.
+The frosted glass panels were made

 |